kachick/wait-other-jobs/README.md

 ## Examples

-I'm using this action for auto-merging bot PRs and wait for deploy.\
+I use this action to auto-merge bot PRs and wait for deployment.\
 See the [docs](docs/examples.md) for further detail.

 ## Deadlocks